vuejs/vue-router/docs/en/essentials/passing-props.md

 ### Function mode

 You can create a function that returns props.
-This allows you to to cast the parameter to another type, combine static values with route-based values, etc.
+This allows you to cast the parameter to another type, combine static values with route-based values, etc.

 ``` js
 const router = new VueRouter({